-(A) The total respondants households are male in case of programme villages in comparision to 96% in the control villages.
-The society in the tribal regions where the project is operating, male is mostly treated as the head of the family.
-In cases where female have reported as head of household are mostly single women or widow.
+(A) 90% of the total respondant households are male in case of programme villages in comparision to 86 in the control villages.
+In the society in the tribal regions where the project is operating, male is mostly treated as the head of the family.
+In cases where females have reported as head of household, they are mostly single women or widow.
 The number of women headed households have increased in comparision to the previous year in both the programme and control villages.
 However, this bears very little significance in the outcome of the project.

-Programme Control
+Programme